tlienart/layout-tester/workflow/folder-structure.md

 local contexts keep track of local page variables along with the representation of all code blocks evaluated on that page.

-These serialised representation will only exist under certain (fairly broad) conditions and will speed up re-building the website on subsequent sessions.
+These serialised representation will only exist under certain (fairly broad) conditions, and will speed up re-building the website on subsequent sessions.
 If a context fails to serialise (e.g. because some of the page variables can't be easily serialised), the context will be re-built every time the server is re-started even if the page hasn't changed which can lead to a small overhead depending on what's on that page.

-If you're curious about the cache, you can read more about it [here](/engine/cache/).
-Generally you shouldn't have to think about the cache folder at all.
+Generally you shouldn't have to think about the cache folder at all, but, if you're curious, you can read more about it [here](/engine/cache/).

 ### Paths in Franklin